lostjared/gocode/README.md

 # gocode

-This is for the Code that I write while learning Go.
+This repository is for the Code that I write while learning Go.
+The book I am reading is "the Go programming language".
+Got it off Amazon.